karakays/lfcs/README.md

 iostat is the workhorse utility for IO monitoring.
 It shows mainly RW transfer rates by disk partition including CPU utilization.
 The first report (row) is stats since the system boot.

 ###### output columns
-Data is expressed in number of blocks.
-A block have a size of 512 bytes.
+Disk IO is expressed in number of blocks, the unit of work.
+Every read and write is done in multiple units of blocks.

 * logical IO requests can be merged into one actual request